 - Slowly extend one leg back while keeping the opposite arm parallel to the ground.
 Hold this position for a few seconds before returning to the starting position.

 - Repeat on the other side.
-Remember to keep your core engaged and your spine in a neutral position throughout the exercise.
-If you find it difficult to keep your balance, you can place your hand on a wall or chair for support.
+Remember to keep your core engaged and your spine neutral throughout the exercise.
+If you find it challenging to keep your balance, you can place your hand on a wall or chair for support.

 - Lie face down on the ground with your arms extended in front of you and your legs straight.

 - Slowly lift your arms and legs off the ground, keeping your hips and lower back pressed into the floor.

 - Hold for 2-3 seconds, then slowly lower back to the starting position.

 Core sliders can amp up your workout routine and can be used to perform up to 40 different exercises!
 You can use them to strengthen your abs, glutes, and other lower and upper body muscles.

 The plank exercise can improve your posture by targeting your back and core muscles.
 Incorporating the plank exercise into your regular workout routine can help you correct posture imbalances and improve your overall posture.
 Remember to keep your core engaged throughout the exercise to maximize your gains.
 Give it a try next time you're looking for a workout to help fix rib flare.

 - To do the plank, start by getting into a push-up position.

 - Then, lower yourself down so that your forearms are rsting on the ground.
 Make sure that your body is in a straight line from your head to your heels.